thexmanxyz/Owl-Carousel-Neo-Gantry/README.md

 1. Go to your Gantry templating backend (e.g. Extensions/Templates).
 2. Switch to **Layout** and add the new appearing Particle called **Owl Carousel Neo** either globally to your site (**base outline**), to a specific template or page by dragging it to the designated section.
 3. Configure the appearance according to your favor.
-4. [Optional] The download package contains the JS file of the project.
-You can embed it over the backend configuration if you do not want to use the default CDN.
-If you chose automatic installation the file is already there.

 ## Supported Parameters, Particle Options and Features
 * All settings of the original Particle are included and compatible